muhammedAbulnaser/Clothing-Articles-Classifier/README.md

     - (G) Giga

-***to generate FLOPS and MACCs per layer as in the next example*** Run the `FlopsMaccsCalculator.py` from the code folder
+***to generate FLOPS and MACCs per layer as in the next example*** Run the `FlopsMaccsCalculator.py` from the src folder.
 ![image](https://github.com/muhammedAbulnaser/Clothing-Classifier/assets/63162632/83af0f12-33b7-4afa-add5-9f1bf1ad282c)

 </details>